Christine Darby // Published: June 2021 // Updated: August 2025

 • Site hosted on Squarespace with no previous issues.

-Update: Since first publishing this article, sites built on other platforms have requested help.
-Creatives and small businesses often choose the Squarespace platform, which likely explains the greater number of Squarespace complaints.
+Update: Since first publishing this article, sites built on other platforms such as WordPress have turned up.
+Creatives and small businesses often build on Squarespace, which would explain the greater number of Squarespace requests.

 Google isn’t actively punishing these sites.
 Instead, it seems to be an algorithmic anomaly where these sites get “stuck” in a negative state—a persistent, deep-seated miscalibration that prevents them from being served.
 Even without knowing the exact cause, the edge case issue is consistently fixable—manual intervention forces a re-calibration.